unpoller/unpoller/integrations/promunifi/README.md

 [controller](https://www.ui.com/download/unifi/) to keep stats and simplify network device configuration.
 This controller can be installed on Windows, macOS and Linux.
 Ubiquiti also provides a dedicated hardware device called a [CloudKey](https://www.ui.com/unifi/unifi-cloud-key/) that runs the controller software.
+More recently they've developed the Dream Machine; it's still in beta / early access, but UniFi Poller can collect its data!

 UniFi Poller is a small Golang application that runs on Windows, macOS, Linux or Docker.
 It polls a UniFi controller every 30 seconds for measurements and exports